wbcmedia/wbcmedia.github.io/draft.md

 **_Barclay Two_** : Oh, how disappointing!

 - They are escorted out by Gideon and Candice
+- Freddie and Mrs B head to front of stage right
 - Ghost Lord Naff enters

 **_Freddie_** : This doesn't seem right, does it?